edofullin/fulliot_mqtt_presence_openwrt/README.md

 pip install -r requirements.txt
 ```

-And then you should create a config.txt file in the same directory as the script with this structure:
+And then you should create a config.json file in the same directory as the script with this structure:
 ```json
 {
     "monitored_devices": [